-Why didn’t someone think of this before: a Vancouver SEO company that also does social media.
-What a great combination, right?
+Why didn’t someone think of this before: a Vancouver SEO company that also does social media?
+There is no better combination of digital marketing services.

-Finally: a Social Media Agency That Also Does SEO.
-In Vancouver.
+Finally: a Vancouver Social Media Agency That Also Does SEO.

 We combine social media and SEO (Search Engine Optimization) to improve your search results.